-Gambling was a popular pastime in the nobility circles he frequented, and he won or lost vast sums of money at games.
+Gambling was a popular pastime in the noble circles he frequented, and he won or lost vast sums of money at games.

-Whenever he won, he loved spending on luxuries and seductions.
+Whenever he won, he loved spending money on luxuries and seductions.

-He engaged in several duels to revenge his honor or simply to settle arguments.
+He engaged in several duels to revenge his honor or simply settle arguments.